How to Become a Medical Assistant

 - and much more!

-Some of these topics can be intimidating to students, which is why our Medical Assistant program director, Sherri Steele, is dedicated to helping students learn and be successful.
+Some of these topics can be intimidating to students, which is why our Medical Assistant program director, Ms. Sherri Steele, is dedicated to helping students learn and be successful.
 Our recent blog about Sherri even tells the story of a student who was struggling with learning injections.
-Sherri invited the student into her office so that the student could practice injections on Sherri’s own arm until she felt confident in this new skill!
+Ms. Steele invited the student into her office so that the student could practice injections on her own arm until she felt confident in this new skill!
 This example of going above and beyond shows that investing time and extra effort in our teaching is a way of life at PCI.